Federated Artificial Intelligence Framework for Optimizing Pancreatic Cancer Treatment

 University Medical Center Göttingen, Institute for Medical Informatics

-Dr. Maximilian Reichert
+Prof. Dr. med.
+Maximilian Reichert

 Technical University of Munich, Klinikum Rechts der Isar of the TUM, Clinic and Polyclinic for Internal Medicine II